carla-simulator/imitation-learning/README.md

 Running
 ------
-To run basically run:
+Basically run:

 $ python run_CIL.py

-Note that you must have a carla server running
+Note that you must have a carla server running  <br>
-To check the other opens runn
+To check the other options run

 $ python run_CIL.py --help

 Paper
 -----

-If you use this conditional imitation learning paper, please cite our Arxiv paper.
+If you use the conditional imitation learning, please cite our Arxiv paper.

-_End-to-end driving via conditional imitation learning, Codevilla, Felipe and M{\"u}ller, Matthias and Dosovitskiy, Alexey and L{\'o}pez, Antonio and Koltun, Vladlen; arXiv preprint arXiv:1710.02410
+_End-to-end driving via conditional imitation learning, <br>
+Codevilla, Felipe and M{\"u}ller, Matthias and Dosovitskiy, Alexey and L{\'o}pez, Antonio and Koltun, Vladlen;  <br> arXiv preprint arXiv:1710.02410
 [[PDF](http://vladlen.info/papers/conditional-imitation.pdf)]